griffithba/wikitree-record-annotator/README.md

 6. Select the extracted extension folder

 ## Current limitations
-- Currently supports only Riksarkivet and Matricula Online
+- Currently supports Riksarkivet, Digitalarkivet, and Matricula Online
 - Chrome/Chromium-based browsers only
-- Mobile (touchscreen) support is experimental
+- Mobile (touchscreen) support works for viewing annotations, but not for creating or editing

 # Technical details
 ## Archive provider architecture